Growing Fruit on your Homestead

-Especially relevant, the most hardy variety is Mexican.
-Seems like many people have more success growing avocados in pots and bringing them in during the winter.
+The most hardy variety is Mexican.
+Many people have more success growing avocados in pots and bringing them in during the winter.
 Avoado seeds are easy to sprout.
 However, those usually do not produce fruit.
 Therefore, you are most likely to have success when growing grafted trees (not from the seeds) and having at least two for cross pollination.

 First of all, unlike most fruits, avocados are buttery and fatty.
 In general, avocados are used in Mexican and TexMex cuisine, especially for guacamole.

 Sources:https://www.gardeningknowhow.com/edible/fruits/avocado/indoor-avocado-plant-care.htm; http://homeguides.sfgate.com/need-two-avocado-trees-reproduce-64818.html; http://homeguides.sfgate.com/make-avocado-tree-bear-fruit-44718.html; http://www.extento.hawaii.edu/Kbase/crop/crops/i_avocad.htm

 What we have here?

 Here we have a lemon tree, loquat, 3 blueberry bushes, a strawberry patch (they’re perennial here), a fig tree, paw paw and two enormous 100 year old pecan trees.

 What fruit trees do you recommend?
 Leave a comment and thanks for stopping by!

 Pin for later: